iter8-tools/docs/docs/user-guide/topics/routemap.md

 A routing template is a Go template that is applied each time a new version becomes available or an old one goes away.
 Multiple templates can be defined/applied.

 THe application of the templates allows Iter8 to automatically reconfigure the routing when versions come and go.
-For example, the template created by the `initialize` action in the [automated blue-green rollout tutorial](../../getting-started/first-routing.md#routing) is for an Istio `VirtualService`.
+For example, the template created in the [blue-green release tutorial](../../getting-started/first-release.md) contains an Istio `VirtualService`.
 Applying the template to the available versions yields the necessary `VirtualSerivce` definition.
-The template definition is as follows:
+In this tutorial, the template definition is:

 ```yaml
 blue-green: